micado-scale/ansible-micado/README.md

-# MiCADO - the autoscaling framework for Docker services on Cloud
+# MiCADO - autoscaling framework for Docker services on Cloud

+This software is developed by the [COLA project](https://project-cola.eu/).

 ## Table of Contents